ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 When a proposed congestion control algorithm relies on explicit signals from the path, the proposal MUST consider the effect of traffic passing through a tunnel, where routers may not be aware of the flow.

+The design of tunnels and similar encapsulations might need to consider nested congestion control interactions.
+For example, when ECN is used by an IP and lower layer technology {{ECN-Encaps}}.

 ## Wired Paths